Key to Success :: Goal Pace Running

 This is a toughie, especially in loaded training weeks.
 But when you can do this one, you are close to being able to run your 10K in your desired time.
 So do three 3K-repeats with a 1.5 minute jog in between.
 After this training, put in a few easy days.

 Also, please do not leave your goal speed sessions to the last week before your goal race.
-Try to to do them two or three times in the four to six weeks leading up to a key race to get a feel for the pace.
+Try to to do them three to five times in the four to six weeks leading up to a key race to get a feel for the pace.

 Alternative goal pace workouts that you could use in the lead-up to 3 x 3k are 8 x 1k and 4-5 x 2k.